tasox/LogRM/README.md

 8) Information EventID (4688) - A new process has been created
 9) Information EventID (4776) - The domain controller attempted to validate the credentials for an account

-## Configuration

-In some cases may be you need to configure WinRM protocol to be functional

-On client side (attacker):

-	winrm quickconfig
-	winrm set winrm/config/client '@{TrustedHosts="*"}'

-On the server side (victim):

-	Enable-PSRemoting -Force
-	winrm quickconfig

 ### Examples